royonem/morago/README.md

 🌐 Translator Marketplace | Spring Boot

 ## 🧑‍💻 Project Description
-Morago is an application that caters to clients needing quality translations and translators looking for work.
+Morago is a solo project application that caters to clients needing quality translations and translators looking for work.

 ## ⏱️ Development Period
 - 2025.3.27 ~ 2025.06.30